tienping/aphrodite_panel/README.md

 * title `string`
 * link `string`
-* createButtonWidth `xxpx or xxrem or xx% or xxvw`
 * iconClass `string`
 * tableWidth `xxpx or xxrem or xx% or xxvw`
 * api `string`